Zardari calls for end to accountability, arrests

 tap to bring up your browser menu and select 'Add to homescreen' to pin the The News web appGot it!

-ISLAMABAD: Former president and PPP Co-chairman Asif Ali Zardari on Thursday called on the government to end to the accountability and arrests in order to move forward.
+ISLAMABAD: Former president and PPP Co-Chairman Asif Ali Zardari Thursday called on the government to end to the accountability and arrests in order to 'move forward'.

 Speaking on the floor of the National Assembly, Zardari thanked the opposition parties and the government coalition parties for backing his production order.